dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 <Lightbox src="/img/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt/star-schema.png" width="85%" title="Star schema"/>

-This is known as a star schema and this approach reduces the amount of joins that needs to be performed by the consumer of the dimensional model.
+This is known as a star schema and this approach reduces the amount of joins that need to be performed by the consumer of the dimensional model.

 Using the star schema approach, we can identify 6 dimensions that will help us answer the business questions: